5-4-7-0-3/auth/README.md

 ### Server Part

-To learn more about the server side, go to the documentation in the `server` folder:
+To learn more about the server side, go to the documentation(readme) in the `server` folder:

 ```bash
 cd server
 ```

 ### Client Part
-To learn more about the client side, go to the documentation in the client folder:
+To learn more about the client side, go to the documentation(readme) in the client folder:

 ```bash
 cd client